 Read John 1:13, Hebrews 11:3, 2 Peter 3:5.
 What is the common thought concerning “how” God created?

 Evolution is a “fact,” but evolutionists have no mechanism, no “how” to explain it.
 We have the how, the Word of God.
 What two meanings can we give for the phrase “Word of God?”
 Even in creation, we are reminded of Christ.
 With this insight, try to identify all three persons of the Trinity in Genesis 1:12.

-Close with a prayer of thanksgiving, and a hymn for the Word of God.
+Close with a prayer of thanksgiving.